 ACSR0: Transmitter Enable.
 The Asynchronous Transmitter is enabled, the Transmitter Interrupt (IRQAT), and TXD is enabled on P61 when ACSR0=1.
 When ACSR0 is cleared, the ACSR1 is cleared, the transmitter will be disabled, the Transmitter Interrupt will not occur and TXD will be disabled on P61.
-This bit is cleared by a
+This bit is cleared by a RESET.

-RESET.

 ACSR1: Transmitter Interrupt Source Select.
 When ACSR1=0, the Transmitter Interrupt occurs due to a Transmitter Data Register Empty condition (end-of-byte transmission).
+When ACSR1=1 the Transmitter Interrupt occurs due to both the transmission).
 When ACSR1=1 the Transmitter Interrupt occurs due to both the Transmitter Data and Shift register empty condition (end-of-message transmission).
-The Transmitter Interrupt is cleared by writing to the Transmitter Data Register (\$0023), or by a RESET.
+The Transmitter Interrupt is cleared by writing to the Transmitter Data Register (\$0.023), or by a RESET.